nekkapfia/Political-Galaxy/Individual Sliders/cultural-2a-individuality.md

 - **90–94** = Extreme individualism legitimation: individual agency dominates law, education, employment, and institutions with maximum enforcement and cultural reinforcement.

 ### 80–89 (High – Strict individual treatment with minimal group exceptions)
-- Law and institutions recognise only individual rights and responsibilities; group quotas, affirmative action, or collective guilt are absent or extremely limited.
+- Law and institutions recognise only individual rights and responsibilities; group quotas, preferences, or collective guilt are prohibited.
-- Outcomes in education, employment, and justice are determined by individual merit and behaviour.
+- Education and employment decisions are based exclusively on individual merit, effort, and competence.
+- Family and inheritance policy treats persons as autonomous agents rather than group representatives.
+- Media and public rituals celebrate individual achievement and personal responsibility.

-### 70–79 (Mid-High – Predominantly individualist)
+### 70–79 (Mid–High – Predominantly individual with limited group considerations)
-- Individual treatment is the norm, with only narrow, targeted exceptions for group considerations.
+- Core domains maintain individual treatment as primary but allow narrow, revocable group-based policies in secondary areas.
+- Group identity is acknowledged culturally but does not override individual merit in law or institutions.
+- Statistical outcomes show strong correlation between personal actions and life outcomes.
+- Public discourse treats group-based claims as secondary to individual agency.

-### 51–69 (Mid-Range – Mixed individual vs group treatment)
+### 60–69 (Mid – Moderate individual treatment with noticeable group exceptions)
+- Individual merit remains the default in most domains, yet group-based policies (e.g., targeted affirmative action or diversity targets) appear in education and public employment.
+- Law recognises individual rights but permits limited group accommodations in specific contexts.
+- Media narratives balance celebration of individual success with recognition of group disadvantage.
-- Observable balance or tension between individual merit and group-based policies.
+- Enforcement patterns show visible tension between individual and group principles.

-### 31–50 (Mid-Low – Noticeable group-based allocation)
+### 51–59 (Mid–Lower – Noticeable increase in group-based treatment)
-- Group identity significantly influences outcomes in multiple domains (education, employment, law, etc.).
+- Group identity begins to influence outcomes in multiple core domains (e.g., admissions, hiring, or legal considerations).
+- Individual merit is still recognised but increasingly balanced against collective equity goals.
+- Education curricula and institutional policies introduce group-based framing of rights and responsibilities.

+### 41–50 (Low–Mid – Multiple significant group-based mechanisms)
+- Group membership frequently determines access to resources, status, or legal protections.
+- Law and institutions apply differential treatment based on ascribed categories in several domains.
+- Media and education actively promote group consciousness over individual agency.
+- Individual responsibility is subordinated to collective group outcomes in observable practice.

-### 11–30 (Low – Strong group primacy)
+### 31–40 (Low – Strong enforcement of group primacy)
-- Group membership is a primary determinant of rights, status, and outcomes across most domains.
+- Group-based allocation dominates multiple core domains (quotas, collective rights, identity-based redistribution).
+- Individual merit or behaviour is secondary to group identity in law, education, and employment.
+- Cultural reflexes treat persons primarily as representatives of their group rather than sovereign agents.

+### 21–30 (Very Low – Near-total group subordination)
+- The individual is largely subsumed under group identity in law, policy, and daily practice.
+- Rights and responsibilities are assigned collectively; personal agency has minimal observable impact.
+- Institutions enforce group loyalty and collective outcomes as the primary moral framework.

+### 11–20 (Extreme Low – Severe group collectivism)
+- Individuality is actively suppressed in favour of group solidarity and collective will.
+- Dissent from group norms or pursuit of personal distinction carries heavy social and institutional costs.
+- Law and culture treat the group as the fundamental moral and legal unit.

-### 0–10 (Floor – Pure group/collectivist allocation)
+### 0–10 (Floor – Absolute group collectivism) — Compressed zone
-- Almost all outcomes, rights, and status are determined by group identity with minimal or no regard for individual merit.
+Total subordination of the individual to group identity with zero recognition of personal sovereignty.
+This allows observable variation within different collectivist systems (different mechanisms of group primacy while retaining total rejection of individualism).

+- **6–10** = Extreme collectivism: individual agency is pathologised; all outcomes are framed and enforced through group membership.
+- **1–5** = Near-absolute collectivism: the individual exists only as a representative of the group with almost no independent moral or legal status.
+- **0** = Absolute collectivism: zero sphere of individuality remains; every person is defined, valued, and treated solely by group identity with total enforcement.

 **End of Cultural 2A: Individuality**